-Distinction in or contribution to his/her scholarly field;
+- Distinction in or contribution to his/her scholarly field;

-Significant impact on communities, whether local, national, or global;
+- Significant impact on communities, whether local, national, or global;

-Significant impact on UW Bothell research communities (e.g., undergraduate research, interdisciplinary search projects, or leadership in a research center or broad research initiative).
+- Significant impact on UW Bothell research communities (e.g.., undergraduate research, interdisciplinary search projects, or leadership in a research center or broad research initiative).

 Nominations will be solicited from faculty, staff, students, and community partners by the Office of the Vice Chancellor for Academic Affairs.

-Nominations should include a one-page letter that outlines the ways in which the nominee has provided distinction in one or more aspects of the criteria for the award, emphasizing significant accomplishments in recent years.
+Nominations should include at least a one-page letter that outlines the ways in which the nominee has provided distinction in one or more aspects of the criteria for the award, emphasizing significant accomplishments in recent years.
 Evidence of accomplishment should be considered.
 Such evidence could include: publications, citations, or reviews; external awards (federal or foundation funding, Fulbright, etc.); regional, national, or international recognition (professional or community awards), media coverage, demonstrated impact on UWB students or research initiatives, election or appointment to significant organizations based on scholarly or creative achievements.

-Nominations for the 2014 DRSCA award are due by 5:00 p.m., February 14th, 2014.
+Nominations for the 2020 DRSCA are due by 5:00 p.m. on Friday, December 13, 2019.